 - a.
-May include "SMU" or "Southern Methodist University" as part of the name o the organization; however, the organization may not under any circumstances t the name "SMU" or "Southern Methodist University" in such a way as to repre sent others that the organization is authorized to act on behalf of the University (e.g. when negotiating or signing contracts). - b.
-May petition for office space in the Student Center through the Student Center Governing Board. - e.
-Will be assigned a mailbox in the Student Activity Center through which all off cial communication with the organization will be conducted.
+May include "SMU" or "Southern Methodist University" as part of the name of the organization; however, the organization may not under any circumstances use the name "SMU" or "Southern Methodist University" in such a way as to represent others that the organization is authorized to act on behalf of the University (e.g. when negotiating or signing contracts). - b.
+May petition for office space in the Student Center through the Student Center Governing Board.

+c.
+Will be assigned a mailbox in the Student Activity Center through which all official communication with the organization will be conducted.